C2DH/ranketwo-submissions/lessons/drafts/code-as-heritage_v2.md

 **The Esoteric File Archive**

-Explore the [Esoteric File Archive repository](https://github.com/graue/esofiles), a digital repository dedicated to preserving these unusual programming languages that might otherwise be lost to digital obsolescence.
+The [Esoteric File Archive repository](https://github.com/graue/esofiles) is a digital repository dedicated to preserving these unusual programming languages that might otherwise be lost to digital obsolescence.
 As the archive's creator explains in their own words: "websites devoted to esoteric programming languages tended to periodically go down... people who wanted to check out that language were out of luck" (Feeney [2013] 2025)

 Simple exploration steps:

 1. Browse the repository folders (hunter, chef, shakespeare, befunge, etc.)
 2. Open one language folder that interests you
-3. Look at the code examples and documentation
+3. Examine the code examples and documentation

-For example, let's examine the [hunter folder](https://github.com/graue/esofiles/tree/master/hunter) and its [documentation](https://github.com/graue/esofiles/blob/master/hunter/doc/hunter.txt) file.
-Here you'll discover a fascinating programming language created by Chris Pressey in 2000 where programs are visualized as "mice in a space interacting with cheese and each other" (Pressey 2000).
+For example, the [hunter folder](https://github.com/graue/esofiles/tree/master/hunter) and its [documentation](https://github.com/graue/esofiles/blob/master/hunter/doc/hunter.txt) file reveal a programming language created by Chris Pressey in 2000 where programs are visualized as "mice in a space interacting with cheese and each other" (Pressey 2000).

                 Concurrent Maze Space Transformation
               (with Authentic Interrodent Communication)